yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 lit without having to compute it at runtime.
 The differences between daylight evaluation and light baking come down to how the results are used, not how they are computed.
 Compared to light baking, daylight evaluation doesn't care about color, only intensity, nor does it need to produce information about which direction the light is coming from for the light probes.
-We also only need to simulate perfectly diffuse (Lambertian) materials, which made some parts of the raytracer simpler.
+Daylighting also only needs to simulate perfectly diffuse (Lambertian) materials, which made some parts of the raytracer simpler.
 Additionally, there's a few peripheral bits about interpretting the results that are specific to the AEC industry regulations that I am going to purposefully ignore, and instead focus on raytracing, which I believe looks the same as it would in a light baker.

 # Ray Tracing

 (XXX: Picture)

 Ray tracing is a process of simulating light.
-For a point in space, for instance a pixel of a digital camera, we want to determine the amount and color of light that point receives.
+For a point in space, for instance a pixel of a digital camera, we want to determine the intensity and color of light that point receives.
 We do that by simulating paths that light could take through the scene from a light source to reach our point.
 Such paths can be either direct, or include one or more bounces from objects in the scene.
 However, we are often interested in light reaching just a few select points in space, like the chip of our digital camera.
 Compared to all the places the light can go, light rays have only a